 Gaining & Sustaining Competitive Advantage

-In the mid-1990’s, following the disappointing results of internally-focused Enterprise Resource Planning (ERP) and efficiency improvement initiatives, businesses across virtually all market segments began to realize the then re-emerging priority of Customer Relationship Management.
+Over the past decade, following and re-cycling a pattern experienced in the late 1990’s, businesses across virtually all market segments began to realize the then re-emerging priority of Customer Relationship Management (in all of its variations and iterations).
 New competition, new distribution channels, new technologies, new market structures, and new ideas drove the search for new competitive advantage.

 With the aid of powerful analytics, enterprises re-discovered that existing customer retention and enhancement was comparatively far more profitable than pure new customer acquisition, and that marginal improvements in revenue production had dramatically more positive impact on profitability than expense reductions.

-Implementation of CRM, almost always characterized by the deployment of one or more of those various functionalities, on a range of network platforms or distribution models (these days “Software as a Service”), was lauded as the ultimate solution to business success.
+Implementation of CRM, almost always characterized by the deployment of one or more of those various functionalities, on a range of network platforms or distribution models (once “Software as a Service”, now “the Cloud”), was lauded as the ultimate solution to business success.